 Beholding the Precious Stupa from Chapter 11 of Lotus Sutra

-Chapter of the Lotus Sutra is so delightful.
-It starts with a beautiful seven color rainbow and appearing within these seven heavenly rays are seven precious gems, sparkling gold, silver, lapis lazuli [ the beautiful dark blue gem stones ] moonstones, [often found on the seashore ] agates [ with there multi-dimensional ageless formations ] and carnelian [in a wide variety of color, including the rare royal, peacock blue ]
+The story about becoming a Buddha or “awakened” one continues in the 11th Chapter of the Lotus Sutra.
+It starts with a beautiful seven color rainbow and appearing within these seven heavenly rays are seven precious gems, sparkling gold, silver, lapis lazuli [ the beautiful dark blue gem stones ] moonstones, [often found on the seashore ] agates [ with there multi-dimensional ageless formations ] and carnelian [in a wide variety of color, including the rare royal, peacock blue ].

 Which is to say there is room for all humanity and all cultures without discrimination in the Buddha world of faith, practice and study, a true freedom.
 Shakyamuni then tells all this great gathering, “I have taught in innumerable lands and taught many sutras; but amongst them all this sutra [Lotus Sutra ] is the chief and when it is understood and kept then he/she will quickly awaken.”

 How much fun is this, a discovery of ones Buddha nature, a place for sharing, for discussion and disagreement, a place to come to one’s own conclusions not because of church law or religious order, but through finding ones own true Self.

 Next the assembly and we are told, “having awakened by reading, reciting and receiving the words of the teacher, by practice of the Buddha-way, one comes in the presence of the Buddha to announce his/her vow to spread this good Law of peaceful means.”
 Some of you here have stepped up and taken your Buddhist Vows and this brings a responsibility to spead this good Law and help end suffering.